02aksha/02aksha/README.md

-- 👋 Hi, I’m @02aksha
+- 👋 Hi, I’m akshaya kumar muguli
 - 👀 I’m interested in ... solving problems
-- 🌱 I’m currently learning ...web development.
+- 🌱 I’m a full stack web developer.
-- 💞️ I’m looking to collaborate on ...any one who can trust me
+- 💞️ I’m looking to collaborate on ...any one who can trust me.
-- 📫 How to reach me ...insta-_aakshay._
+- 📫 How to reach me ...insta-_aakshay._ and ig._akshay
 - wp-8093700729
--
+- To get the best resources jion me on github.

 <!---